nilbhungaliya/CourseBotics-AI-Powered-Course-Creator/README.md

 ## 🌟 Overview

-CourseBotics revolutionizes course creation by leveraging Google Gemini AI to generate comprehensive educational content.
+CourseBotics revolutionizes course creation by leveraging **Groq AI** (powered by Llama 3.3 70B) to generate comprehensive educational content.
 Users simply provide course details like title, duration, chapters, and video preferences, and the platform creates a complete course outline with curated YouTube videos for each chapter.

+> **🆕 Now using Groq AI!** We've switched from Google Gemini to Groq for faster, free, and more reliable course generation.
+See [GROQ_API_SETUP.md](GROQ_API_SETUP.md) for setup instructions.

 ## ✨ Key Features

 ### 🎯 Core Functionality
-- **AI-Powered Course Generation** - Utilizes Google Gemini 2.0 Flash for intelligent content creation
+- **AI-Powered Course Generation** - Utilizes Groq AI with Llama 3.3 70B for intelligent content creation
 - **Automated Chapter Creation** - Generates detailed chapter content with explanations and code examples
 - **Video Integration** - Automatically suggests relevant YouTube videos for each chapter
 - **Course Management** - Complete CRUD operations for courses and chapters